 |Warranty period||Limited One year||Limited One year|

-Similarities and differences of Canon M50 and Canon M5 Mirrorless cameras
+Features & Benefits of Canon M50 and Canon M5

 Weight and Dimension